rogeriomm/monorepo-datahub-ops/docs/notebooks/notebooks.md

 Open the JupyterLab: http://localhost:6660/lab

-Alternatively you can run the [[devcontainers]] and open the same http://localhost:6660/lab
+Alternatively you can run the [[Development Containers]] and open the same http://localhost:6660/lab